jamesdanielwhitford/sentry-shopify/third.md

 Seer's recommendations combine technical database optimizations with user experience improvements.
 The AI suggests implementing optimistic UI updates that immediately show cart changes while database operations complete in the background, reducing perceived waiting time even when database performance remains slow.

 When users encounter these extended delays, they often submit support requests or abandon their shopping sessions entirely.
-Sentry's user feedback widget can be configured to appear automatically when cart operations exceed normal time thresholds, capturing user feedback at the moment they experience frustration.
+Sentry's user feedback widget can be programmatically triggered when cart operations exceed normal time thresholds, capturing user feedback at the moment they experience frustration.

 ![Screenshot of Sentry user feedback widget appearing over the cart page during database delays, with a feedback form asking users about their experience with cart updates](images/cart-feedback-widget.png)